George F. Kennan: Last years

 Kennan remained vigorous and alert during the last years of his life, although arthritis had him using a wheelchair.
 During his later years, Kennan concluded that "the general effect of Cold War extremism was to delay rather than hasten the great change that overtook the Soviet Union".
-At age 98 he warned of the unforeseen consequences of waging war against Iraq.
+At age 98, he warned of the unforeseen consequences of waging war against Iraq.
 He warned that attacking Iraq would amount to waging a second war that "bears no relation to the first war against terrorism" and declared efforts by the Bush administration to associate Al-Qaeda with Saddam Hussein "pathetically unsupportive and unreliable".
 Kennan went on to warn:

-Anyone who has ever studied the history of American diplomacy, especially military diplomacy, knows that you might start in a war with certain things on your mind as a purpose of what you are doing, but in the end, you found yourself fighting for entirely different things that you had never thought of before ...
-In other words, war has a momentum of its own and it carries you away from all thoughtful intentions when you get into it.
-Today, if we went into Iraq, like the president would like us to do, you know where you begin.
-You never know where you are going to end.

 In his final years, Kennan embraced the ideals of the Second Vermont Republic, a secessionist movement incorporated in 2003.
 Noting the large-scale Mexican immigration to the Southwestern United States, Kennan said in 2002 there were "unmistakable evidences of a growing differentiation between the cultures, respectively, of large southern and southwestern regions of this country, on the one hand", and those of "some northern regions".
 In the former, "the very culture of the bulk of the population of these regions will tend to be primarily Latin American in nature rather than what is inherited from earlier American traditions ...
 Could it really be that there was so little of merit [in America] that it deserves to be recklessly trashed in favor of a polyglot mix-mash?"
 It's argued that Kennan represented throughout his career the "tradition of militant nativism" that resembled or even exceeded the Know Nothings of the 1850s.
 Kennan also believed American women had too much power.